 In these uncertain times, more and more people are gardening to grow their own food and medicinal herbs.
 Being able to grow your own food gives you an edge in terms of independence and ability to get the most for your food dollar.

 The same is true of being able to grow your own medicines.
-In this article, we will discuss the use of herbs for healing and make recommendations for the best and most useful herbs to plant in your survival garden.
+In this article, we will discuss the use of medicinal herbs for healing and make recommendations for the best and most useful herbs to plant in your survival garden.
 Read on to learn more.

 There Is Nothing More Traditional Than Herbal Medicine

 It is odd that modern Western medical practices are called “traditional” and herbal medicine is referred to as “alternative.”
 The fact is, herbs have been in use for healing far longer than chemicals.